Hexa (company): Startups launched

-Hexa has launched forty-one startups since 2011, all specializing in softwares as a service.
-Most of these are affiliated with the historic eFounders vertical, as is the case, for example, with Folk, a contact management application, or Tengo, which aims to democratize access to invitations to tender from government procurements.
-The first startups in the other verticals were recently launched, like Numeral, which facilitates the automation of bank transfers and direct debits for companies or Cohort, focused on user account management, linked to Web3.
+Hexa has launched forty-one startups since 2011, all specializing in software as a service.
+Most of these are affiliated with the historic eFounders vertical, as is the case, for example, with Folk, a contact management application, or Tengo, which aims to democratize access to public procurement tenders.
+The first startups in the other verticals were recently launched, such as Numeral, which facilitates the automation of bank transfers and direct debits for companies and Cohort, focused on Web3 user account management, linked to Web3.

-Hexa startups have raised a total of 700 million euros, mostly from venture capital funds such as Index Ventures or Sequoia Capital, and from angel investors, individual investors betting on fledgling projects.
-Since 2018 and the first acquisition of a startup from the studio, Textmaster, by Technicis, six of them have been acquired by competitors, such as Mailjet, taken over in 2019 by the American Mailgun.
+Hexa startups have raised a total of 700 million euros, mostly from venture capital funds such as Index Ventures and Sequoia Capital, as well as from angel investors, individual investors betting on fledgling projects.
+Since 2018 and the first acquisition of a startup from the studio, Textmaster, by Technicis, six of them have been acquired by competitors, such as Mailjet, taken over in 2019 by the American company Mailgun.
 Canyon and Okko also became the first two startups to be acquired by another company that had itself grown out of the studio, the former in 2022 by Yousign and the latter in 2024 by Spendesk.

-The studio is behind the creation of three unicorns, startups valued at over a billion dollars: Front, which enables centralized management of incoming flows such as emails or private messages, became a unicorn in 2022; Spendesk, in the same year, specialized in managing means of payment for businesses; Aircall, a telephony solution company, has been a unicorn since 2021.
-The latter has also become a centaur, a term qualifying startups with annual recurring revenues exceeding one hundred million dollars.
+The studio is behind the creation of three unicorns, startups valued at over a billion dollars: Front, which enables centralized management of incoming flows such as emails or private messages, became a unicorn in 2022; Spendesk, which specialized in business payment solutions, achieved unicorn status the same year; and Aircall, a telephony solution company, has been a unicorn since 2021.
+The latter has also become a centaur, a term used for startups with annual recurring revenues exceeding one hundred million dollars.